 On the surface, it might seem like our family will be in a very tough predicament if I end up losing my job.

-Fortunately, I’ve never forgotten the fable of The Ant and the Grasshopper.
-As such, even though I am very well-paid, I have always striven to live well below my means and save up for that dreaded “winter” when I may finally lose my job.
+Fortunately, I’ve never forgotten about the ant and the grasshopper.
+As such, even though I am very well-paid, I’ve always tried to live well below my means and save up for that dreaded day when I may finally lose my job — as such, we try to always keep a cash cushion of at least $25,000 on hand.

-For the sake of argument, let’s assume the Honeybee and I agree to split the difference on our budget cuts — say, $3500 per month.
-Add another $750 per month for COBRA and that brings our total monthly expenses to $4250.
-So in order to pay all the bills we would need to draw down our savings by $2250, after drawing unemployment benefits of $2000 per month.
-At that rate, our emergency savings would last quite a long time, regardless of how long I was able to draw unemployment benefits — and those reserves would last even longer if the Honeybee took a temporary job.
+For the sake of argument, let’s assume the Honeybee and I agree to split the difference on our proposed budget cuts so that our monthly expenses top out at, say, $3500 per month.
+Add another $1250 per month to extend my health benefits through COBRA, and that brings our total monthly expenses to $4750.
+So in order to pay all the bills we would need to draw down our savings by $2750 per month, assuming unemployment benefits of $2000 per month.
+At that burn rate, we’d have at least a six-month cushion beyond the five months of severance pay I’d receive.
+That’s comforting to know.

 The Moral of the Story